NHL-leading Bruins beat Stars to end 2-game skid

 PREDATORS 4, FLAMES 3, OT

 Roman Josi and Colton Sissons also had a goal apiece, and Ryan Ellis added three assists.
-Nashville won its third straight and improved to 6-1-1 over its last eigh.
+Nashville won its third straight and improved to 6-1-1 over its last eight.

 Mikael Backlund had a goal and two assists for Calgary, and Andrew Mangiapane and Rasmus Andersson each scored.